Observation of tunable discrete time crystalline phases: Evidence of correlated fluctuations and long-range order in anharmonic phase

 \section{Evidence of correlated fluctuations and long-range order in anharmonic phase}

-To measure correlation between two spatially separated points on the surface, we study anharmonic response more closely.
-We have understood earlier that two different peaks of anharmonic response correspond to two different measurement points, one is on graphene drum 1 ($X_1$) and the other one is on drum 2 ($X_2$).
+To measure long-range correlation between two spatially separated measurement points on the surface, we focus on the anharmonic phase in details, where two distinct peaks appears at $\omega_1$ and $\omega_2$ due to drum 1 ($X_1$) and drum 2 ($X_2$) respectively.
 Quadrature measurement using a network analyzer is done to detect fluctuations at $\omega_1$ and $\omega_2$.
 We define in phase and out of phase components of peak $\omega_1$ and $\omega_2$ as $X_1,Y_1,X_2$ and $Y_2$, respectively.
-When system is not driven, we observe thermal noise distribution (see Fig. \ref{quad_temp}A and B ) in phase space due to room temperature.
+In the absence of parametric pumping, each mode shows thermal noise distribution (see Fig. \ref{quad_temp}A and B ) in phase space due to room temperature.